Okay, so you want to know more about me.

 Here’s the short, official version:

 T.B.
-Markinson is an American writer, living in England.
-When she isn’t writing, she’s traveling the world, watching sports on the telly, visiting pubs, or reading.
+Markinson is an American writer based in Massachusetts, who has been lucky enough to live in Britain for six years and in Ireland for a year and a half.
+When she isn’t writing, she’s traveling the world, watching sports on the telly, visiting pubs in New England, or reading.
 Not necessarily in that order.

 And for the curious folks, here’s a more personalized version.

 I realized early that life is short.
 Yet that didn’t stop me from wasting many years focusing on the negative instead of the positive.
 I spent way too much time studying in college instead of having fun.
 I regret that now.

 In my mid-twenties, I found out I had Graves’ disease, a treatable illness but one with no cure.
 After years of battling the illness, I went into remission, and there’s a possibility of lifelong remission (going on fifteen years as of writing this).

 Learning I had a disease that wanted to kill me put life into perspective.
 Slowly I started to make changes.
 I stopped driving my car and rode my bike or walked when possible.
 I went hiking more.
 Read more.
 I spent more time with friends, going to dinner and to the movies.
 My life became peaceful.
 I felt wonderful.